To Leslie: Where to watch and stream it online

 Lauded by celebrities as a must-watch for Riseborough's stellar performance - here's where to watch To Leslie online.

-We've officially reached that time of year again when the best TV and Film moments of the last 12 months are celebrated in a number of prestigious award ceremonies, including The Oscars 2023 (opens in new tab) and the upcoming 2023 BAFTA awards (opens in new tab).
+We've officially reached that time of year again when the best TV and Film moments of the last 12 months are celebrated in a number of prestigious award ceremonies, including The Oscars 2023 and the recent 2023 BAFTA awards.
 Cue red carpet looks, emotional acceptance speeches and every Tom, Dick and Harry telling you to watch this unmissable screen piece.
 But of the latter, we really do have a recommendation of our own that you should sit down and stream immediately.

-Indie flick To Leslie explores the subject of addiction through single mother Leslie protrayed by the brilliant British actress Andrea Riseborough (who most recently appeared in Netflix's Matilda the Musical (opens in new tab)) A gritty and emotional watch, Riseborough's performance has been praised by critics and viewers alike.
+Indie flick To Leslie explores the subject of addiction through single mother Leslie protrayed by the brilliant British actress Andrea Riseborough (who most recently appeared in Netflix's Matilda the Musical) A gritty and emotional watch, Riseborough's performance has been praised by critics and viewers alike.
+So much so that she's up for an Oscars nod alongside hotly tipped Michelle Yeoh in Everything, Everywhere All at Once.
 We've shared details of where to watch To Leslie in both the UK and US.

 To Leslie: Where to watch and stream it online